rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 # The workflow is triggered on every push only under the "src/pcf-components" folder to the main branch.
 #
 # The workflow performs the following steps:
+# 0. Enable git long paths: It enables long paths in git to avoid the "Filename too long" error.
 # 1. Setup: It sets up the required environment with the necessary versions of Node.js and npm.
 # 3. List the changed files under the "src/pcf-components" folder in the latest commit and identify the parent folder of the changed files to get the name of changed PCF component and put it in the environment variable.
 # 3. Install Dependencies: It installs all the dependencies defined in the package.json file.